-Cap Saint-Jacques includes inside it an entire working organic farm, a beach on the small circular bay on its west side facing the Lake of Two Mountains, and two historic houses, Brunet House (1835) and Gohier Castle (1916).
+Cap Saint-Jacques includes inside it an entire working organic farm, a beach on the small circular bay on its west side facing the Lake of Two Mountains, and two historic houses, Brunet House (a traditional Quebec farmhouse from 1835) and Gohier Castle (1916).
 There are other facilities that can be rented for groups as well: see the official city pages for more on this.

 The farm, operated by D-Trois-Pierres, is fully certified as organic, and offers tours, a sugar shack, and other special events.
 At harvest time, produce from the farm is for sale in an old-fashioned general store.